 How does Coastkeeper protect Orange County’s waters through legal action?

 Coastkeeper specializes in water quality enforcement and has made great strides in improving water quality for all of Orange County during its 18-year history.

 Through legal enforcement, Coastkeeper has developed stronger permits that regulate stormwater and urban pollution and successfully worked with more than 70 local facilities to prevent industrial runoff and help them come into compliance with the clean water laws.

 What is Coastkeeper’s role in protecting San Juan Creek?

 Fall of 2016: Local residents and others notified Coastkeeper of pollution in San Juan Creek and we performed our own investigation.

 After conducting multiple site visits and reviewing publicly available information from regulatory agencies, Coastkeeper confirmed the public complaints and uncovered additional violations of the Clean Water Act.

-On March 31, Coastkeeper submitted a 60-day notice letter to the City and Blenheim, intending to file suit.
-In April, our legal team met with officials of the City of San Juan Capistrano and toured the Riding Park facility with City representatives and Blenheim representatives.
+April 2017: Our legal team met with officials of the City of San Juan Capistrano and toured the Riding Park facility with City representatives and Blenheim representatives.

 What is a Concentrated Animal Feeding Operations (CAFO)?